 American Express Platinum Cards

-The American Express Platinum cards set the standard for “elite” credit cards, in my opinion.
-There are a few varieties of cards, all of which offer waived foreign transaction fees and the ability to earn Membership Rewards points.
+The American Express Platinum cards set the standard for “elite” cards, in my opinion.
+There are a few varieties of cards, each of which offer waived foreign transaction fees and the ability to earn Membership Rewards points.

-- Lounge access with Delta when traveling on Delta-operated flights, Priority Pass, and others, including Centurion Lounges
+- Lounge access with Delta when traveling on Delta-operated flights, Priority Pass (enrollment required), and others, including Centurion Lounges

 - Access to American Express Fine Hotels & Resorts